 So exciting that I craved for it to go FASTER!

 I panicked a little when my zipline slowed half way and my friend ended up racing further ahead than me (he was heavier after all).
-I had felt more at ease when we were in side-by-side and my immediate thought was that I was going to get stuck mid-air which would turn adrenalin into complete panic.
-Instead I used all my might to lean back to gain speed and all my strength to keep the harness straight since the wind was swaying me slightly to the left and right.
+I had felt more at ease when we were whizzing through the air side-by-side and my immediate thought was that I was going to get stuck mid-air which would turn adrenalin stores into a panic.
+Instead, I used all my might to lean back to gain speed and all my strength to keep the harness straight since the wind was swaying me slightly to the left and right.

-I had to keep going, I couldn’t let adrenalin loose to panic, but before I knew it (the flight lasts only a matter of minutes) the end of the line appeared and I was relieved not to have anyone waving flags at me.
+I had to keep going, but before I knew it (the flight lasts only a matter of minutes) the end of the line appeared and I was relieved not to have anyone waving flags at me.

-I’d traversed a beautiful landscape with great adventure.
-I shot through the sky.
-I had survived the world’s most extreme zipline.
-It’s just a shame that you come to a very abrupt and slightly painful stop that yanks you swiftly out of your adrenalin-charged world.
-Be prepared for that and for the Nepal zipline circuit to grow and lure us in even more.
+It’s just a shame that you come to a very abrupt and slightly painful stop that yanks you swiftly out of your adrenaline-charged world.